jangxx/node-magichome/README.md

 **setPattern**(pattern, speed, callback)
 Sets the light to play a built-in pattern.
 The `pattern` parameter is a string which indicates the pattern (complete list below).
 The speed parameter has to be between 0 and 100.

+**setCustomPattern**(pattern, speed, callback)
+Sets the light to play a custom pattern, defined with the `CustomMode` (see below).
+An example can be found in examples/custom_mode_test.js.
+The speed parameter has to be between 0 and 100.

 **queryState**(callback)
 Gets the state of the light.
 Example state: